Your Edinburgh asset-management firm closes month-end across six funds, and Xero handles one

 Exactly what you get

 Accounting software that consolidates multiple funds and entities natively, holds month-end through the August surge, files MTD-compliant VAT, and produces the regulatory reports fintech and asset managers need.
 You get a cross-entity audit trail and integration with ticketing, payroll, and your ERP.
-It retires the consolidation spreadsheet that's quietly become your real accounting system and connects to your business intelligence dashboards for live financial reporting.
+It retires the consolidation spreadsheet that's quietly become your real accounting system and connects to your business intelligence (BI) dashboards for live financial reporting.

 How to choose a developer in Edinburgh